milanaryal/milanaryal.github.io/_posts/2020-03-17-the-psychology-of-a-market-cycle.md

 #### Euphoria

-'You can't miss opportunities'.
+"You can't miss opportunities".
 Market grows, investments turn into quick and easy profits.
 Everyone wants to jump in: Who doesn't want to make a ton of money risking as little as possible?
 The market is rising, isn't it?

 At this point, the financial risk is at it maximum, like the possible financial gain.